lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 # What to Roll

 Before rolling, you need to figure out which Skill or Advantage applies best to the task at hand.
 When more than one applies equally well, you can choose the one with the highest rating.
-If you don't have an applicable Skill/Advantage, you can make a *Default Roll* using an Attribute, as explained in the next section.
+If you don't have an applicable Skill/Advantage, you can make a *Default Roll* as explained in the next section.

 FS3 uses 8-sided dice.
 You roll a number of (virtual) dice equal to the Ability Rating plus the linked Attribute.
 You can gain or lose dice through special Modifiers.